Donald Ray Ponder Profile Photo

 One of his most cherished things to do was to watch the sunrise, take a picture, send it to Angie, call her, and just talk a while.
 He was a gifted musician who loved to sing and play his guitar for Jesus.
 Donnie was an avid gardener, loved fishing and hunting, and especially loved spending time with his family and friends.

 He and Claudette traveled the country, singing at different churches, revivals, and events.
 They loved to travel and visit while they sang for the Lord.
-Donnie was an accomplished guitar player and wrote numerous songs and would play for anyone who would listen.
+Donnie was an accomplished guitar player and wrote numerous songs, and would play for anyone who would listen.
 He loved to encourage and mentor other musicians.
-He was Baptist by faith and attended Black Springs Baptist Church.
+He was a Baptist by faith and attended Black Springs Baptist Church.
 He graduated from Caddo Gap High School in 1968 and then attended electronics school in Dallas, Texas.

-Donnie was preceded in death by his parents, Nathan Ray Ponder and Louise Geier Ponder; and his niece, Kristyn Warneke.
+Donnie was preceded in death by his parents, Nathan Ray Ponder and Louise Geier Ponder, and his niece, Kristyn Warneke.

 Honorary pallbearers will be Phil Smoke, Ken Warneke, and Jerry Hansbrough.

-Funeral Services will be held on Wednesday, May 13, 2026 at 2:00 PM at Smith Family Funeral Home Chapel with Bro.
+Funeral Services will be held on Wednesday, May 13, 2026, at 2:00 PM at Smith Family Funeral Home Chapel with Bro.
 Tim Love officiating.

 Interment will be held at Mountain Home Cemetery.

-To order memorial trees or send flowers to the family in memory of Donald Ray Ponder, please visit our flower store.
+To send flowers or plant a memorial tree in memory, please visit our flower store.

 In light of increasing scams, all guestbook entries will now be approved by us.
 At Smith Family Funeral Homes, safeguarding the privacy and personal memories of your loved ones for family and friends is our top priority.
 We appreciate your understanding and patience.